mehdihosseinimoghadam/AVA-Mistral-7B/README.md

 Released 2022 by [Mehdi Hosseini Moghadam](https://github.com/mehdihosseinimoghadam)

-Attention ⚠️: The user is responsible for using this model And any misuse of the model is the responsibility of the user and not the creator
+Attention ⚠️: The user is responsible for using this model

+Any misuse of the model (of any kind) is the responsibility of the user and not the creator

 ## Contact